brentengelbrecht/FolderSync/README.md

 Before you begin, ensure you have met the following requirements:
 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
-* You have installed the latest version of `Visual Studio 2017`
+* A Windows machine for development and testing
-* You have a Windows machine
+* `Visual Studio 2019` for build, run and packaging

 ## Installing or removing FolderSync (Windows only)